chalk/wrap-ansi/readme.md

 Type: `string`

-String with ANSI escape codes.
-Like one styled by [`chalk`](https://github.com/chalk/chalk).
+A string with ANSI escape codes, like one styled by [`chalk`](https://github.com/chalk/chalk).

 Newline characters will be normalized to `\n`.

 #### columns

 Type: `number`

-Number of columns to wrap the text to.
+The number of columns to wrap the text to.

 #### options